Bureau of Curriculum and Instruction

 Information related to statewide assessment requirements is available in Graduation Requirements for Florida's Statewide Assessments (PDF).

 If a student transfers into a Florida public high school from out of country, out of state, a private school, or a home school, the student's transcript is reviewed to determine if the student is required to take a Florida end-of-course (EOC) assessment in accordance with Rule 6A-1.09941 (Word), Florida Administrative Code (F.A.C.), State Uniform Transfer of High School Credit.
-The High School State Assessments by State (PDF, 193KB) chart provides guidance on statewide standardized mathematics and EOC assessments.

 Students with Disabilities